viljarh/smg-project/protocol.md

 * Control panels update their interfaces to display available nodes and actuators.
 5. Every 5 seconds, each sensor-actuator node sends SENSOR_DATA message to the server:e.g.: SENSOR_DATA;1;temperature=27.74 °C,humidity=79.08 %
 * The server forwards these messages to all control panels.
-* Control panels displat the updated sensor readings.
+* Control panels display the updated sensor readings.
 6. User Interaction on Control Panel
 * The user decides to turn ON the first fan on Node 2.
 * Control panel sends an ACTUATOR_COMMAND message to the server: ACTUATOR_COMMAND;2;4;true